Haircuts in China Tips & Mandarin Phrases | That’s Mandarin

 to wash hair

-🛀 In China, it’s common for many girls to visit salons just to get their hair washed.
-This practice, known as 洗吹 (xǐ chuī) goes beyond mere hygiene; it’s a cherished relaxation ritual for many.
+🛀 In China it’s common for many people, especially girls, to visit salons just to get their hair washed.
+This practice known as 洗吹 (xǐ chuī) goes beyond mere hygiene; it’s a cherished relaxation ritual for many locals.
+It’s not just about cleanliness it’s a chance to unwind and enjoy some pampering.

 NOTE